Bechtel: Increased business and visibility

-Other major projects at the end of the 2000s included the Tacoma Narrows Bridge in Washington state, Jamnagar Refinery expansion in India, Equatorial GuineaLNG, and Oak Creek Power Plant in Wisconsin.
+Other major projects at the end of the 2000s included the twinning of the Tacoma Narrows Bridge in Washington state, Jamnagar Refinery expansion in India, Equatorial GuineaLNG, and Oak Creek Power Plant in Wisconsin.

-2000 Bolivian Water privatization, rate increase and violence
+2000 Bolivian water privatization, rate increase and violence

 After years of unreliable water supply and 40% water loss in the city of Cochabamba, Bolivia, the World Bank pressured Bolivia to put SEMAPA (the Cochabamba water utility) up for auction without funding.
-Bechtel and others formed a consortium named "Aguas del Tunari" (Water of Tunari - a local regional term) to file a bid to the city of Cochabamba, Bolivia in 2000.
+Bechtel and others formed a consortium named "Aguas del Tunari" (Water of Tunari – a local regional term) to file a bid to the city of Cochabamba, Bolivia in 1999.
 Bechtel was a 27% partner and Abengoa S.A. of Spain was a 25% partner.
 This bid was in response to the increasing pressure from the World Bank, which had funded and extended water supply projects for the country of Bolivia, to privatize the water utility of Cochabamba.
 With the strings attached in 1995, and the World Bank participating in draft bids in 1997, the Aguas del Tunari consortium were the only bidders for the auction.
 The bid was accepted, under pressure of the World Bank and the conditions of their loans to Bolivia.
 The terms were ratified in the often-cited Law 2029 by the legislative body of Bolivia, however largely it had previously been accepted and influenced by local governments.
 Under the terms, Bechtel and the consortium immediately raised water pricing 35% and after the first month they had raised the price for water to the residents by almost 60% and in other parts much higher.
 The Bechtel consortium contract claimed harvesting of rainwater violated its contract essentially monopolizing the supply of water to millions of people.
 Water became one fifth of the average person's expenses and protests erupted.
 Protests were met with a cold shoulder response by Bechtel expressing they would simply cut-off water to those who did not pay.
 Further protests were enhanced when agricultural sectors realized the bylaws allowed Bechtel and the consortium rights to rain water as well, which was assumed to mean they could no longer collect rain water.

 Violence between protesters and police resulted in the burning of government buildings and hundreds of injured within the first days of the conflict.
-The local governments of Manfred Reyes Villa (mayor) and Jose Pepe Orias (prefect or governor) quickly fled the arguments and disappeared and resigned (respectively), leaving the executive government of General Hugo Banzer Suarez to clean-up the mess.
+The local governments of Manfred Reyes Villa (mayor) and Jose Pepe Orias (prefect or governor) resigned.
 The contract was ultimately abandoned, for which Bechtel in February 2021 demanded settlement.
 The aftermath of the violence was destruction of public property in downtown Cochabamba paid for by taxpayers, the death of one civilian, restitution by the government, and hundreds of injured police, military personnel, and protestors.
 A movie titled Even the Rain with actor Gael García Bernal depicts a historical fiction story set in this time.
 The conflict became known as the Cochabamba Water War.